OpenEvalProject/evals/manuscripts/elife-50989/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/50989/elife-50989-fig1-v1.jpg)

-**Figure 1.:** Papio species.Species distributions are modified from Zinner et al. (2013).
+**Figure 1.:** Species distributions are modified from Zinner et al. (2013).
 Male baboon drawings by Stephen Nash.
 Reprinted with permission from Fischer et al. (2017).

 While the systematic grouping into taxa within the genus Papio is well accepted on both phenotypic and genetic evidence, the taxonomic ranking is disputed.
 According to the biological species concept (Mayr, 1963), all taxa would be considered one polytypic species (Papio hamadryas) because where they meet in the wild they interbreed freely, producing viable and fertile hybrid offspring.
 Given that the different taxa vary substantially in appearance, behavior, and the characteristics of their society, we follow the phylogenetic species concept (Cracraft, 1983), and refer to the different taxa as "species".